maxrazum/Project-5---Travel-App/README.md

 * To run the developer server use command `npm run build-dev`
 * The developer server runs on `localhost:8080`
 ```
-* To run the production server use first `npm run go`
+* To run the production server use `npm run go`
 * The production server runs on `localhost:8081`
 ```

+## Project Extensions

+* Added end date to display length of trip.

 ## Preview